 Don’t worry – I’ve been on this trip myself.
 I’ve been buying all the books, tapes, memberships, etc. But when it dawned on me, that adding all this information, trying to live up to their ideas only made me experience more stress and made me feel even more like a loser – that maybe the problem was not within me, but in approaching all of this as a problem.

-Maybe I don’t need a fix, maybe I am already complete deep within me, maybe I don’t need to do all of this – to just experience bliss and peace of mind.
+Maybe I don’t need a fix, perhaps I am already complete deep within me, eventually I don’t need to do all of this – to just experience bliss and peace of mind.

 Maybe the best thing I could do is forget most of the teachings – and just remember my inner wisdom that will guide me far better than all external knowledge to the place where I am destined to go.